-One advantage of growing up in a country like India is that you’re subject to so many festivals and cultures right from childhood.
-It’s actually a beautiful thing, and a great way to learn about accepting differences and enjoying diversity.
-It works even better when we teach our kids about the reasons behind the celebration of various holidays, so that they don’t see it as just another school holiday!
+Before we delve into the exciting world of Ramadan activities for toddlers, let’s take a moment to appreciate one of the remarkable advantages of growing up in a country like India, that is, the exposure to numerous festivals and cultures right from childhood.
+It’s a beautiful aspect that allows us to learn about accepting differences and embracing diversity.
+Moreover, it becomes even more meaningful when we educate our children about the reasons behind the celebration of various holidays, ensuring they don’t view them as mere school holidays.

 What is Ramadan?